JamesRudd-Jones/BifurcaGym/README.md

 - KS Equation
 - Kuramoto Oscillator
 - Other fluidy things
+- N-Pendulum (aka like double pendulum and greater)
+- Three body problem

 Check the PhD thesis to get a summary of all the envs